mattrajca/pymessage-lite/README.md

 ...
 ```

 If you focus on the `CREATE_TABLE` line, you'll notice it's followed by the columns of the table.
-For example, the third column, `text TEXT`, stores the context of the message as text and the `handle_id` column stores the ID of the recipient who sent the message, which you can in turn look up in the `handle` table.
+For example, the third column, `text TEXT`, stores the contents of the message as text and the `handle_id` column stores the ID of the recipient who sent the message, which you can in turn look up in the `handle` table.
 While none of this is documented, you can probably guess what each column stores.
-For example, `INTEGERis_read` probably stores a `1` if a message has been acknowledged with a read recipient and `0` otherwise.
+For example, `INTEGER is_read` probably stores a `1` if a message has been acknowledged with a read recipient and `0` otherwise.

 To view all your recipients, you can type: